molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Simulate user actions</aside>

-Once the browser is started, the end-to-end test navigates to the application’s URL, reads the page content and makes pointer and keyboard input.
+Once the browser is started, the end-to-end test navigates to the application’s URL, reads the page content and makes keyboard and pointer input.
 For example, the test fills out a form and clicks on the submit button.

-Just like unit and integration tests, the end-to-end test then makes expectations: Does the page include a the right content?
+Just like unit and integration tests, the end-to-end test then makes expectations: Does the page include the right content?
 Did the URL change?
 This way, whole features and user interfaces are examined.

 ### End-to-end testing frameworks